- 1. How do I get started writing children’s books?

 6. How should I approach publishers in Japan?

-The following is adapted from a talk given by Akiko Beppu, Editorial Director of Kaisei-sha for SCBWI Tokyo in February 2004.
+The following is adapted from a talk given by Akiko Beppu, Editorial Director of Kaisei-sha for SCBWI Tokyo (now SCBWI Japan) in February 2004.

 Phone calls and emails in Japanese are really the way to make first contact.
 If you are unsure whom to ask for, you may call the editorial department.
 Since everyone tends to specialize, your call will be routed to the appropriate person.